 Treatments vary based on the cause and severity of the injury.
 Common courses of treatment include resting, anti-clotting medication, muscle relaxants and rehabilitative therapy.
+Neuropsychologists have helped many TBI patients.
 Some severe cases require brain surgery to repair skull fractures or remove blood clots.

-Can TBIs cause personality change, and, if so, how does that affect family members?
+Can TBIs cause personality changes, and, if so, how does that affect family members?

 Some patients do report subtle or drastic changes in personality after head trauma.
 This can leave family members feeling that the person they once knew is completely different.
 Many family members find solace in support groups and individual therapy.